It’s been a highly analytical week at Hibob with our conversations around data and people analytics in full flow.

 One of the other essential factors in getting started with people analytics that was discussed, was identifying the business areas or challenges you want to know more about, and possibly improve – then collecting relevant data to decide whether a change should be made, and what that change should be.
 Examples of which can be seen in Adina’s slides above.

 As the week progressed, so did the analytics discussion and the breadth of the topic.
-Our panel event took Adina’s incredible introduction one step further, focussing on the use of people data in real life situation.
+Our panel event took Adina’s incredible introduction one step further, focusing on the use of people data in real life situation.

 Luke Wilkins, HR Director for Gett UK and winner of Reward Strategies HR Leader of the year award, shared the following advice for using HR analytics to make an impact on the C-Suite and get their buy in for future investment;

-‘Make use of the data you already have to really understand your cost of recruitment and cost of staff turn over.
+‘Make use of the data you already have to really understand your cost of recruitment and cost of staff turnover.
 Present those numbers to the board and be brave enough to experiment with projects that stand to make a real difference in this area’.

-Dr Nicola Millard, Head of employee and customer insights, and resident psychologist, at BT, talked about how they made a decision to place equal importance on collecting customer and employee satisfaction data.
+Dr Nicola Millard, Head of employee and customer insights, and resident psychologist at BT, talked about how they made a decision to place equal importance on collecting customer and employee satisfaction data.
 The Net Easy Score was originally introduced to discover how easy customers found working with BT and was quickly followed up with The Employee Easy score when data showed a strong correlation between staff retention and customer satisfaction.

 Nicola also discussed a concern that’s becoming more common, with people fearing the possibility of advanced AI technologies making their jobs redundant.
 She said;